apache/cordova-docs/www/docs/en/3.2.0/guide/platforms/ios/index.md

         }

-* Edit the _Classes/AppViewDelegate.m_ file, comment out the following line by inserting a double slash as <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>n below, then type __Command-s__ to save the file:
+* Edit the _Classes/AppViewDelegate.m_ file, comment out the following line by inserting a double slash as shown below, then type __Command-s__ to save the file:

         //self.viewController.invokeString = invokeString;